Drug Repurposing and Combination Therapy

 Introduction

-Drug repurposing is attractive because it starts from existing pharmacology, known chemistry, prior safety data, or clinical experience.
-That starting point can reduce uncertainty, but it does not remove the need for efficacy evidence in the new context.
-Combination therapy is attractive because many diseases require multi-node intervention.
-That promise raises complexity: dose, schedule, toxicity, tissue context, resistance, and mechanism all matter.
+Drug repurposing starts from existing pharmacology, known chemistry, prior safety data, or clinical experience.
+That starting point can reduce uncertainty, but efficacy still has to be shown in the new context.
+Combination therapy adds dose, schedule, toxicity, tissue context, resistance, and mechanism constraints.

 The scientific discipline is to keep the claim small until validation expands it.
 A transcriptional match is a hypothesis.
 A graph path is a hypothesis.
 A synergy score is a hypothesis.
 A prior label is context, not proof for a new indication.